 Bit 8 of AMB shall be set to 1 for Key Data Objects.

 Bit 6 is refers to updating a security attribute when using the PUT DATA – Asymmetric Key Pair command.
-When using the command to create a key container in the application phase, the security attribute does not have to be satisfied, instead the PIN must be successfully verified.
+When using the command to create a key container in the application phase, the security attribute does not have to be satisfied, instead the PIN shall be successfully verified.

-When bit 5 is used for private keys, it is intended to protect the DSI before performing a signature.
+When bit 5 is used for private keys, it is intended to protect the Digital Signature Input before performing a signature.

 The PUT DATA (Update) and GENERATE PUBLIC KEY PAIR commands share the same bit, b2.
-It is possible upon SDO creation to define which of these commands (or both), the access mode bit refers to.
+It is possible upon Secure Data Object creation to define which of these commands (or both), the access mode bit refers to.

 L.5.5.2 Security Condition Byte